Mandarin Oriental Hotel Majapahit, Surabaya

 Minuses: None that I could find.

-Rooms at the Mandarin Oriental Hotel Majapahit may be booked through the link below.
+Rooms at the Mandarin Oriental Hotel Majapahit may be booked through Agoda or you may use Hotels Combined to search for the best rate from dozens of booking sites.